-What is a Geological and Petroleum Technician?
+What Does it Take to Be a Geological and Petroleum Technician?

-Example of Geological & Petroleum Technician Job Assist scientists or engineers in the use of electronic, sonic, or nuclear measuring instruments in both laboratory and production activities to obtain data indicating potential resources such as metallic ore, minerals, gas, coal, or petroleum.
+Occupation Description Assist scientists or engineers in the use of electronic, sonic, or nuclear measuring instruments in both laboratory and production activities to obtain data indicating potential resources such as metallic ore, minerals, gas, coal, or petroleum.
 Analyze mud and drill cuttings.
 Chart pressure, temperature, and other characteristics of wells or bore holes.
 Investigate and collect information leading to the possible discovery of new metallic ore, minerals, gas, coal, or petroleum deposits.

 Types of Geological & Petroleum Technician Jobs